-It’s one thing to swing around a Greatsword but another when you roll up with your chicken legs and stick arms and claim you can wield two mighty weapons.
+It’s one thing to swing around a Greatsword, but another when you roll up with your chicken legs and stick arms and claim you can wield two mighty weapons.

 While dual wielding is impressive, it can make you unpredictable and more dangerous to fight against.
 But it’s not only swords you can dual wield — axes, clubs, and maces are also a good combo.

-Dual wielding won’t increase your damage or attacks speed, it only increases strength and poise damage at the cost of your stamina and movement—but that doesn’t mean you shouldn’t do it.
+Dual wielding won’t increase your damage or attacks speed.
+It only increases strength and poise damage, at the cost of your stamina and movement—but that doesn’t mean you shouldn’t do it.